MuhammadBinary/Muhd_DeepML/README.md

 A story of suffering, resilience, and a 92% breakthrough on the final hour.
 > 📖 [Read the full story here](https://www.linkedin.com/posts/muhammad-haruna-232148311_something-unbelievable-happened-last-share-7375943892820570113-pozh?utm_source=share&utm_medium=member_android&rcm=ACoAAE84l0YBYbvbj1FUlPQyXK2HMzplk0WUNxw)

+And the code and everything is under the Machine learning folder above
 ---

 ## 🚀 Active Projects

 **⚙️ PROJECT FORGE**
-I probably have a basic soln to an AI system that can probBLY self-evolution and autonomous self-improvement.
-Architecture is being designed.
+I probably have a basic soln to an AI system that can probBLY autonomously self-improvement. the architecture is being designed.
+This is probably a massive big idea or solution to one of the big areas of debate in AI.
 Build begins soon.
-This is an idea that i think haven't been done.

-*Am about to Collaborating with a Global Huawei AI Competition winner (2023/2024) on this idea.*
+*Collaborating with a Global Huawei AI Competition winner (2023/2024) on this idea.*

-**🤫 CLASSIFIED — Powered by Claude Code**
+**🤫 CLASSIFIED = Powered by Claude Code**
 Engineering something with Anthropic's Claude Code that nobody has attempted before.
 Android.
 Autonomous.